libuv/libuv/docs/src/misc.rst

     after all resources have been freed and thus libuv doesn't reference any allocated memory chunk.

-    On success, it returns 0, if any of the function pointers is NULL it returns UV_EINVAL.
+    On success, it returns 0, if any of the function pointers is `NULL` it returns `UV_EINVAL`.

     .. warning:: There is no protection against changing the allocator multiple times.
 If the user changes it they are responsible for making